 Far too often singers neglect their physical condition and only focus on their voice, this is a big mistake especially if you want to be a professional singer.
 Your body is a musical instrument and you will need to work out in order to strengthen it, focusing on just one aspect of singing like your voice might be detrimental in the long run.

 Working out does, in fact, change your voice, it not only changes your speaking voice but also your singing voice.
-Although as for how much it will change your voice will be different from person to person and to what kind of work out routine they use.
+Although as for how much it will change your voice will be different from person to person and to what kind of workout routine they use.
 Also, the difference between the two genders will determine how much the voice will change.
 As a singer, it is a good idea to work out, but do not force yourself too much as it could alter your voice in a negative way.

-Generally speaking, most successful singers do have some kind of fitness routine which they try to follow every day.
+Generally speaking, most successful singers do have some kind of fitness routine that they try to follow every day.
 The problem with beginner singers is that they usually tend to focus on the broader aspects of singing like singing in tone and trying to hit the higher notes.
 Sometimes beginner singers even neglect the importance of a good warm-up session before they actually sing.
-Some singers do not have any workout schedule as they do not think it is important, however, you should be in top condition if you want to sing to the best of your abilities and the easiest way to achieve this is through diet and regular exercises.
+Some singers do not have any workout schedule as they do not think it is important, however, you should be in top condition if you want to sing to the best of your abilities and the easiest way to achieve this is through diet and regular exercise.

 If you have read my recent article Does vaping affect my singing voice? ( 11 ways how it kills your voice ), you probably know that vaping has a lot of negative effects when it comes to the quality of your voice.
 If you are a vaper my suggestion is to quit as soon as possible and to start working out, it will take some time till your body heals itself but you will get there eventually.
-As a singer, your main goal is to strengthen your muscles especially the ones that facilitate your singing, although in most cases simply practicing to sing will not be enough to make these muscles grow stronger.
+As a singer, your main goal is to strengthen your muscles, especially the ones that facilitate your singing, although in most cases simply practicing to sing will not be enough to make these muscles grow stronger.

 If you have ever worked out you probably noticed that if you put a lot of effort while lifting weights then your heart starts to beat faster and you also tend to breathe a lot faster and deeper.
 This simple fact of increased breathing will not only let you strengthen your lungs but also the muscles which contribute to inhaling and exhaling.
 As a singer, it is vital that you keep your lungs in top condition, as the lungs are your main device that creates your voice.

 Beginner singers sometimes face the challenge of not having enough airflow through their lungs which in most cases will result in shortness of breath.
-If you are one of these singers who is often short of breath, then my recommendation is to read my article to find out what the probably cause might be Causes of shortness of breath while singing ( 11 Most Common Causes ). oftentimes you could fix your shortness of breath by doing some light cardio or by lifting some weights 2-3 times per week.
+If you are one of these singers who is often short of breath, then my recommendation is to read my article to find out what the probable cause might be Causes of shortness of breath while singing ( 11 Most Common Causes ). oftentimes you could fix your shortness of breath by doing some light cardio or by lifting some weights 2-3 times per week.

 While you might not think that your abs have anything to do with singing, the truth is that you as a singer should always breathe from your diaphragm and this will use your abdominal muscles.
 Now you do not need a 6 pack in order to correctly breathe by using your diaphragm, but generally speaking, it is a good idea to work out your abs especially if you are singing for prolonged periods of time.